Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - **Social Recovery Service** - leverages the existing Substrate pallet and a novel decentralized autonomous recovery service
 > We hope that we will be able to provide a response to the related RFP in the following phases
 - **Features to securely send coins with social network messages (even to persons with no-wallet)** - explained in [Can an easy to set-up wallet be an efficient customer acquisition tool for DeFi players?](https://medium.com/@jlleleu/can-be-an-easy-to-set-up-wallet-an-efficient-customer-acquisition-tool-for-defi-players-8600812fe01e)
-- **Cross chain swap feature** - based on a Continuous Liquidity Pool (CLP like THORChain but with higher security and performance) - leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with a multisig option (mobiles + yubikey) for validators and large liquidity owners

 #### Our solution is designed to support blockchain and DeFi mass market adoption with: